5 Ways Russia is Positioning to Dominate the Arctic

 2. Repositioning Troops to the Region

 What good are bases if you do not have the troops to operate and defend them?
-Russia has augmented their forces by forming the relatively new Russian Arctic Brigade.
+Russia has augmented its forces by forming the relatively new Russian Arctic Brigade.
 The unit is comprised of two army brigades specially trained in Arctic warfare, the 80th Independent Motor Rifle Brigade in Alakurtti, and the 200 Independent Motor Rifle Brigade in Pechenga (both in the Murmansk area).
-Referring to the Eastern side of the country, Defense Minister Shoygu stated that, “Military troops deployment in Chukotka will make it possible to enhance safety of the Northern Sea Route’s traffic and respond timely to potential military threats in the area.”
+Referring to the Eastern side of the country, Defense Minister Shoygu stated that, “Military troops deployment in Chukotka will make it possible to enhance the safety of the Northern Sea Route’s traffic and respond timely to potential military threats in the area.”

 At the same time, Russia’s Arctic forces have also significantly increased their training and participation in exercises.
 In May 2015, their actions made headlines when in response to a NATO Arctic Challenge Exercise, Russia mobilized 12,000 troops and 250 aircraft; a massive response compared to the only 4,000 NATO troops taking part.
 The show of strength was clearly very integral to Russian ambitions in the Arctic.
 Russian Deputy Prime Minister Dmitry Rogozin responded to the mobilization saying, “It is our territory, it is our shelf, and we’ll provide its security.
 And we will make money there.”
 At the end of the day, having a robust and capable force is absolutely critical.
 According to a press statement from the Russian Navy, from 2014 to 2015 training exercises increased significantly, including amphibious landings by 300 percent, shooting training by 20 percent, and parachuting by 100 percent.
-Through these actions, Russia is positioning and training their military to be able to respond to any future threat in the Arctic.
+Through these actions, Russia is positioning and training its military to be able to respond to any future threat in the Arctic.

 3. Investing in Icebreakers

 Russia is building the largest and strongest icebreaking fleet in the world.
 As of May 2015, they had at least 14 icebreakers under construction and more in planning.
 One of the designs, the 173 meter long LK-60, a nuclear-powered icebreaker, will be the largest icebreaker in the world (14 m longer than the current biggest) and will be able to break through ice three meters thick.
 Russia is planning to build at least two of these ships, with expected operational dates at the end of 2019 and end of 2020, respectively.
 Another design in the works is the LK-25, which will be the world’s largest diesel-powered icebreaker, capable of crushing through ice two meters thick.
 Overall, Russia has more than 40 icebreakers, significantly more than any other country.
-The United States by comparison has one operational heavy icebreaker in service, the Polar Star.
+The United States, by comparison, has one operational heavy icebreaker in service, the Polar Star.

 4. Investing in Arctic-Optimized Technology

 Russia has made several significant investments in Arctic technology that will give them a leg-up in this harsh environment.
 On November 25, 2015, the first Arctic-optimized Mi-8AMTSh-VA helicopters were delivered to the Russian Ministry of Defense.
-The helicopters have several exceptional improvements to handle the extreme cold including powerful VK-2500-03 engines, Teflon hoses for hydraulics/fuel/oil, crew and cargo heating systems, specialized heating units specifically for the powerplant and rotor head gears, upgraded insulation, improved weather radar and navigation systems, and night vision equipment.
+The helicopters have several exceptional improvements to handle the extreme cold including powerful VK-2500-03 engines, Teflon hoses for hydraulics/fuel/oil, crew and cargo heating systems, specialized heating units specifically for the powerplant and rotor headgears, upgraded insulation, improved weather radar and navigation systems, and night vision equipment.
 All of these enhancements allow the aircraft to operate in marginal weather with low visibility where the temperatures may routinely reach below -40°С.

 Another interesting innovation Russia is exploring is the possibility of mobile nuclear powerplants.
 Defense Minister Shoygu has “ordered pilot projects of mobile low-power nuclear stations to be mounted on a tracked vehicle or a sledged platform to be delivered where needed in the Arctic region.”
-They are designing these powerplants to be transported by military cargo jets or heavy cargo helicopters, and to be fully autonomous and optimized for operation for a small number of personnel for several years at a time.
+They are designing these powerplants to be transported by military cargo jets or heavy cargo helicopters and to be fully autonomous and optimized for operation for a small number of personnel for several years at a time.
 On a parallel track, Russia is also developing the first floating nuclear power plant, which should be unveiled by October 2016 if everything goes according to schedule.